mayureshw/petrisimu/README.md

         NTHREADS    Number of CPU threads used, default 1, typically set it to number of available cores

+Note: The LQTHRESHOLD heuristic is temporarily switched off for some issues documented in mtengine.h

         LQTHRESHOLD Local queue size of a thread beyond which it throws work items on global queue.
 Default 2.
                     Setting higher value reduces thread contention as thread count grows.